Formula Regional Oceania Trophy: Summary

-The Toyota Racing Series is an incubator and showcase for the next generation of New Zealand racing talent.
-The Series offers emerging drivers the chance to gain valuable experience with carbon-fibre composite chassis, aerodynamics and slick tyres.
+The Toyota Racing Series is an incubator and showcase for New Zealand racing talent.
+The Series offers emerging drivers the chance to gain experience with carbon-fibre composite chassis, aerodynamics and slick tyres.

 The Series has the full endorsement of Motorsport New Zealand, the sport's governing body.
 Until the beginning of 2017, the series was managed by Toyota Racing Management a company under the leadership of Barrie Thomlinson.

 Previously, the country's leading drivers had to go offshore to step up to this level.
 High-profile graduates from the series to date include Brendon Hartley, formerly in Formula One with Scuderia Toro Rosso Honda, and Earl Bamber.
-The series has also seen the likes of Daniil Kvyat, Will Stevens, Lance Stroll and Lando Norris compete on their way to Formula One.
+The series has also seen the likes of Liam Lawson, Daniil Kvyat, Will Stevens, Lance Stroll and Lando Norris compete on their way to Formula One.

 For 2008, the series has also gone "green".
 Fuels for all cars racing in the series are now an E85 biofuel blend of 85 per cent ethanol made from whey, a dairy industry by-product; and petrol.
 Reduced emissions, reduced carbon "footprint" and reduced use of fossil fuels are all being showcased in this unique New Zealand programme.
 The 2008 New Zealand Grand Prix thus becomes the first ever biofuel grand prix in the world.

 The former logo of the Toyota Racing Series, used until 2022.

 The short summer series (five weekends in five weeks, all in January and February) during the Southern Hemisphere summer has made the series attractive to development drivers from the Northern Hemisphere, as the series takes place during the off-season, serving as single-seater motorsport's equivalent of professional baseball's "winter ball" leagues in the Caribbean and Australia.
 Drivers from both Europe and the Americas actively participate in the series, as it allows them to develop their skills in an atmosphere similar to the winter ball leagues.
 A June 2019 FIA World Motor Sport Council decision now allows development drivers to tally Toyota Racing Series with their regular series towards FIA Super Licence points required to be in a Formula One car, meaning the driver can participate in this series, then participate in a series that starts after the end of the Toyota Racing Series, and accumulate points from both series towards F1 approval.

 The series was renamed to Castrol Toyota Formula Regional Oceania Championship for the 2023 season, joining the other various Formula Regional series around the world.

+In 2025 Lando Norris became the first Formula One World Champion that had competed in the Formula Regional Oceania Championship.

 Circuits

-The current championship consists of five rounds, each comprising three races.
+The current championship consists of four rounds, each comprising three races.